Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

-I'm excited to introduce [AnnaDB](https://annadb.dev) - a next-generation developer-first NoSQL database.
+I'm excited to introduce [AnnaDB](https://annadb.dev) - the next-generation developer-first NoSQL data store.

-I work with a lot of small projects daily - proofs of concepts and experiments with the new frameworks or patterns.
-For these purposes, I needed a database that supports flexible data structures, as I change it frequently during my experiments.
-And it must support relations out of the box, as this is a very natural part of the structures' design - links to other objects.
-I tried a lot (if not all of) databases, but nothing fit my requirements well.
+I work with many small projects daily - proofs of concepts and experiments with new frameworks or patterns.
+For these purposes, I needed a database that works with flexible data structures, as I change it frequently during my experiments.
+And it must support relations out of the box, as this is a natural part of the structures' design - links to other objects.
+I tried a lot (if not all) databases, but nothing fit my requirements well.
 So, I decided to make my own then.
 This is how AnnaDB was born.

 **Features**

 - Flexible object structure - simple primitives and complicated nested containers could be stored in AnnaDB
-- Relations - every object can be linked to another and this relation will be resolved for every operation without additional commands
+- Relations - you can link any object to another, and AnnaDB will resolve this relation on finds, updates, and other operations.
 - Transactions - out of the box

 ## Basics

-I want to start with the basic concepts and the examples of the syntax here and continue with the usage example then.
+I want to start with the basic concepts and examples of the syntax here and continue with the usage example.

 ### Collections